ChenLyu01/Research-Project-5/README.md

 var ctx = canvas.getContext('2d');
 ctx.drawImage(source, 0, 0);
 ```

-These three sentences, it means that an object canvas is created an instantiated the canvas.
-After that, we can use ctx's events to draw graphics. **ctx.drawImage(source, 0, 0)** It means to draw "source[0].image" on X = 0 and Y = 0 coordinate axis.
+These three sentences, they mean that the object canvases are created an instantiated the canvas.
+After the declaration, we can easily use ctx's events to draw graphics. **ctx.drawImage(source, 0, 0)** It means to draw "source[0].image" on X = 0 and Y = 0 coordinate axis.